 5. Utilizing innovative antimicrobial product protection

-Integrated built-in antimicrobial solutions can improve the sustainability of cars and encourage sustainable practices, particularly in car-sharing.
+Integrated built-in antimicrobial solutions can improve cars' overall efficiency and support responsible practices, particularly in shared mobility services.

-In recent years, car sharing has gained immense popularity as a sustainable and more affordable alternative to traditional car ownership.
+Car sharing has gained immense popularity in recent years as a sustainable and more affordable alternative to traditional car ownership.
 Yet, the viability of car sharing, including public taxi services, hinges on the cleanliness and upkeep of the vehicles themselves.
 This is where integrated antimicrobial treatments come into play.

 By incorporating these technologies into interior car surfaces, car-sharing services gain a significant advantage in terms of enhanced cleanliness.
 When prospective customers spot a car equipped with antimicrobial technology, it fosters trust and provides users with added peace of mind.
 This, in turn, acts as a powerful incentive for greater participation in car sharing, resulting in fewer vehicles on the road, lower emissions, reduced traffic congestion, and a smaller overall carbon footprint - all pivotal steps toward a more sustainable future.